 - Arrange for delivery of samples and materials.

 - Complete the user work submittal form (UWS, this is coordinated by the User Office).

 - Take the online core training courses for Argonne facility users; you must have an Argonne badge to sign in to the online system.
 Allow time to take any additional safety training courses upon arrival at the CNM.

 - To access Argonne National Laboratory and the CNM, bring two pieces of identification.
 Acceptable forms of ID for both U.S. and non-U.S. citizens can be found here.

 Additional information about the REAL ID Act.
 Argonne National Laboratory enforces the REAL ID Act affecting site access for US citizens from certain jurisdictions requesting new ID badges.
-A regular (non-enhanced) driver’s license for these jurisdictions is NOT an acceptable form of identification: American Samoa and Minnesota.
-Additionally, as of January 10, 2016, driver’s licenses and ID cards issued by the States of Illinois, Missouri, New Mexico, and Washington do not meet the Act’s standards.
-This does not affect access to the Argonne site by CNM users with a valid user badge; it does pertain to first-time users and/or users who do not hold a valid user badge.
+This will not affect access to the Argonne site by CNM users with a valid user badge.
+It only pertains to first-time users and/or users who do not hold a valid user badge.
 Argonne has created an internal screening and reporting system that will allow the use of driver’s licenses from these states as identification for site access.
 However, users from these states can help minimize additional workload by bringing their passports with them as identification.